-- Know your own limits and establish strong boundaries.
+• Know your own limits and establish strong boundaries.
 Part of building power is asking people to get progressively more involved in your campaign.
 That means people will be asking you to do a lot of things.
 Only you will know your limits on how much time, energy, money, etc. is sustainable for you.
-Pay attention to your stress levels, be clear about what you can and cannot do, and encourage others to do the same. - Recognize the emotional toll and create a list of healing resources for members to try.
-Activists typically work on issues that cause harm and suffering in the world.
-That means being an organizer often involves hearing and discussing distressing stories.
-Some activists may be drawn to your campaign because they themselves have experienced a trauma (distressing experience) related to your issue.
-It is a good idea to identify ways you and others in your group can feel supported.
-Examples could include: adding warnings on the top of social media posts that have violent content in them; arranging for mental health counselors to be at events to support trauma survivors; or making a list of crisis lines people can call if they are feeling overwhelmed with emotion.
+Acknowledge that you have a lot of responsibilities as a young parent.
+Pay attention to your stress levels, be clear about what you can and cannot do, and encourage others to do the same.